 The ownership of a leased asset is transferred to the lessee in case all the risks and rewards of ownership of the leased assets have been transferred to the lessee irrespective of the legal type of the agreement.
 At the commencement of the lease term, lessees shall recognise finance leases as assets and liabilities in their balance sheets at amounts equal to the fair value of the leased property or, if lower, the present value of the minimum lease payments, each determined at the inception of the lease.
 Subsequent accounting treatment of assets acquired through finance leases is that the leased land and buildings are revalued at fair value.
 The leased assets are depreciated over the shorter period between the term of the lease and the useful life unless it is almost certain that the lessee will assume the property of the asset upon the termination of the contract.
-If the lease transfers the ownership of the asset upon the termination of there is the option of purchase at a lower price, then the depreciable period is the asset's useful life.
-Lease payments are distinguished in the amount referring to interest repayment and capital repayment.
+If the lease transfers the ownership of the asset upon the termination of the contract.
+If the lease transfers the ownership of interest repayment and capital repayment.
 The distinction is made in order to achieve a fixed repayment schedule.
 Interest payments are charged to the income statement.
 All the remaining leases are treated as operating leases.
 Payments made under operating leases are charged to the income statement on a straight-line basis over the period of the lease.